 - Argan oil

 - Jojoba oil

 - Apricot oil

 - Avocado Oil

-Now that you know in summary what oils are recommended for low porosity hair, let us get into the details of hair porosity, why it matters and finally go into the details of each of the oils mentioned above.
+Now that you know in summary what oils are recommended for low porosity hair, let us get into building our understanding of hair porosity, why it matters and finally go into the details of each of the oils mentioned above.